AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/extend/batching.md

 Use `"includeHTTPDetails": true` to see response details that indicate how many calls your mesh made to each source.

-The [custom resolver](./index.md) extends the type `ConfigurableProdcut` with a new `customer_reviews` field, which allows nesting review fields inside of queries against the Venia source.
+The [custom resolver](./index.md) extends the type `ConfigurableProduct` with a new `customer_reviews` field, which allows nesting review fields inside of queries against the Venia source.
 The resolver is composed of the following components:

 - The target (`targetTypeName`, `targetFieldName`) - describes the queried field.
 - The source (`sourceName`, `sourceTypeName`, `sourceFieldName`) - describes where the data is resolved for the target field.